jmarkowski/codeviz/README.md

 See [here](http://www.graphviz.org/doc/info/output.html) for a complete list of supported output formats

-Finally, can you exclude certain files and directories from being used.
+Finally, can you ignore certain files and directories from being used.

+    # Ignore tests
-    $ codeviz -r --exclude=unit-tests/* --exclude=test *.{c,cpp,h,hpp}   # exclude tests
+    $ codeviz -r --ignore=unit-tests/* --ignore=test *.{c,cpp,h,hpp}